jg-rp/liquid/docs/language/filters.md

 `<number> | at_least: <number>`

-Returns the maximum of the filter's input value and its argument.
-If either input value or argument are string representations of an integer or float, they will be case to an integer or float prior to comparison.
+Return the maximum of the filter's input value and its argument.
+If either input value or argument are string representations of an integer or float, they will be cast to an integer or float prior to comparison.

 ```liquid
 {{ -5.1 | at_least: 8 }}